izgzhen/gsoc-file-support/notes/analysis.md

 1. $b$ is file-based at the time of `slice`: In this case, whenever we `createObjectURL` for $b'$, we will `create_sliced_url_id`, which will create a reference on the fm side and `inc_ref` on it to ensure a correct lifetime (XXX: necessary?), then since this entry has its own `is_valid_url` bit, and we only check validity of the outmost entry in `try_read_file`, thus it is correct.
 2. mem-based $b$ gets promoted after `slice`
-    * it is promoted before we `createObjectURL` on $b'$:
+    * it is promoted after we `createObjectURL` on $b'$:
-        + (XXX: potential bug here, I guess we should say, as long as FileID is held in some filed-based blob on the script side, then we can be sure that the reference is at least one thus the entry is intact for indirect accessing from child-blob whether or not we revoke the validity of such id) we should ensure that the new id will consider script-side references, and the validity of id should not be easily compromised.
+        + In this case, it means that while relation $b' \rightarrow b$ holds, the implementation of $b$ changed (because someone `createObjectURL` on it as well).
+Then, we revoke it.
+But $b$ is not the only source of referencing to the resource!
+As far as I can see, the problem is that, the referencing relationship on the `script` side is explicit (`JS<T>` managed, i.e. GC'd), while the referencing relationship on the `net` side is implicit (manually maintained ref-count), and in this case, basically we should have a way of cast from explicit one to implicit one.
+(XXX: so there might be a bug in current implementation).
+So a potential solution is let `dec_ref` only happens at the time of `Drop`, while `revoke` just the validity at the time of `revokeObjectURL`.
-    + It is promoted indirectly
+    + It is promoted indirectly just at the time we `createObjectURL` on $b'$:
         + In this case, we will create references on fm side, which should be correct